-PETERSBURG, Va.
-(WTVR) – It’s been nearly four months since Andre Washington’s aunt and three other family members were found dead inside a charred home on Harding Street in Petersburg.
+It’s been more than six months since Andre Washington’s aunt and three other family members were found dead inside a charred home on Harding Street in Petersburg.

-“Everyday it hurts,” said Washington, “It’s going to keep on hurting.”
+“Everyday it hurts,” Washington told CBS 6 in August, “It’s going to keep on hurting.”

 The family has been fighting for justice, and living in fear with the family’s killer still at large.